openstreetmap/openstreetmap-website/CONFIGURE.md

 ## Application configuration

 Many settings are available in `config/settings.yml`.
-You can customize your installation of The Rails Port by overriding these values using `config/settings.local.yml`
+You can customize your installation of `openstreetmap-website` by overriding these values using `config/settings.local.yml`

 ## Populating the database